 Class attendance is considered essential to the educational process and is integral to academic success.
 Students are expected to attend all classes for which they are registered.
 Absences disrupt a student’s academic progress, contribute to poor academic performance, and significantly diminish the quality of group interaction in class.
 Students are expected to attend class on time and are expected to remain in class for the duration of the published class time.
 Faculty are required to verify attendance on a specified day to capture census reporting data as required to comply with federal financial aid regulations.
 Students that have not attended class by the census reporting date may be reported as a no show and removed from the course.

 Recognizing that situations may arise to prevent a student from attending a class, the College may accommodate absences but recommends that students with excessive absences submit a withdrawal request according to the Withdrawal Procedures described in the College Student Catalog and Handbook.
 Instructors may advise any student with excessive absences to withdraw from the course involved to protect the academic standing of the student.
 It is the student’s responsibility to monitor absences and to comply with the instructor’s syllabus concerning make-up work.

-Students enrolled in Internet and/or Hybrid courses become responsible for course materials and assignments posted in Blackboard on the official first day of class.
-Attendance in Internet courses is based on documentable participation in class activities which include but are not limited to interaction with the instructor, interaction with enrolled students, attendance for required on-campus meetings and/or submitting course assignments.
+Students enrolled in internet and/or hybrid courses become responsible for course materials and assignments posted in Blackboard on the official first day of class.
+Attendance in internet courses is based on documentable participation in class activities which include but are not limited to interaction with the instructor, interaction with enrolled students, attendance for required on-campus meetings and/or submitting course assignments.